nasanov/numizmat/README.md

 [Numizmat](<!-- Live Link -->) is a coin tracking application, built using Python Flask, JavaScript, React, Redux and PostgresSQL.

 ## Technologies

 -   React/Redux
 -   Python
 -   Flask
 -   SQLAlchemy
 -   PostgresQL
 -   WebSockets
+-   Faker

 ## Features

 #### Splash Page

 #### Main Page

 #### Database Schema

 ![db](https://github.com/nasanov/numizmat/blob/main/docs/db3.png)

 #### Authentication

 -   Users can sign up, and log in
 -

 #### Live chat

 -   Live chat is implemented by using Socket.io library.
 It enables real-time, bidirectional and event-based communication.

 ## Installation

 This project can be run by following these steps:

 -   Clone the repo into your desired folder.
 -   Run `pipenv install` from the root project directory.
 -   Run `npm install` from the react-app directory
 -   Create a .env file in the root directory (use .env.example).
 -   Run `pipenv shell` command
 -   Run `flask run` command from the root directory and `npm start` from the react-app directory

 ## Future Improvements